-I was amazed the first time I learned that there are over 100 million people in the United States that don’t have dental coverage1.
+I was amazed the first time I learned that there are over 100 million people in the United States who don’t have dental coverage1.
 This was in 2010, and the Affordable Care Act was still relatively new and contentious.
-There was a large national discussion happening around the right to affordable health care access, and a common figure cited at the time was that 50 million Americans didn’t have health insurance2.
+There was a large national discussion happening around the right to affordable healthcare access, and a common figure cited at the time was that 50 million Americans didn’t have health insurance2.
 In many people’s eyes, this was a criminally large population.
-I acknowledge that health insurance is far more comprehensive and important coverage than dental, but it really struck me that it appeared everyone was ignoring a component of the health care access discussion.
+I acknowledge that health insurance is far more comprehensive and important coverage than dental, but it really struck me that it appeared everyone was ignoring a component of the healthcare access discussion.

 Today, Beam has invigorated the tired dental plan by adding the first dental wellness program.
-We care so much about preventative health that we’re not only covering two routine cleanings annually with every one of our plans , but we’re going one step further and giving each member our sonic powered Beam Brush, refill heads, paste, and floss, delivered right to their door for the life of their plan.
-If we cover someone, we want to give him or her everything they need to avoid major oral health issues in their life.
+We care so much about preventative health that we’re not only covering two routine cleanings annually with every plan, but we’re also going one step further and delivering our sonic-powered Beam Brush, refill heads, paste, and floss to each member's door for the life of their plan.
+If we cover someone, we want to give them everything needed to avoid major oral health issues in their life.

-In addition to the Beam Perks program, our mobile app displays usage of the Beam brush for the user and their family, and also helps members find local dentists in our network and schedule appointments.
-We believe that by using a modern set of tools, we are not only improving the insurance product itself, but also making the experience of accessing dental services more delightful and convenient as well.
+In addition to the Beam Perks program, our mobile app displays brush usage for the user and their family and helps members find local dentists in our network and schedule appointments.
+We believe that by using a modern set of tools, we are not only improving the insurance product itself but also making the experience of accessing dental services more delightful and convenient as well.

 And it doesn’t stop there either.
-In order to fulfill our mission, it will require much more innovation, and we’ve only scratched the surface.
-Everyday we understand more about the problems people face related to the affordability and accessibility of dental care.
+To fulfill our mission, it will require much more innovation, and we’ve only scratched the surface.
+Every day, we understand more about the problems people face related to the affordability and accessibility of dental care.
 As this journey continues, we hope be the catalyst in the industry for drastically reducing the uninsured population in the United States.